-Firmware can be thought of as the hard disk Drives own operating system and controls how the hard disk behaves, if your device will not boot or is not recognised by the BIOS, the hard disk drive isn’t making any unusual noises, then it potentially has a firmware fault.
+A hard drives firmware module can be thought of as its own operating system that controls how the hard disk behaves.
+If your hard drive isn’t making any unusual noises, will not boot or is not recognized by the BIOS, then it potentially has a firmware fault.
 A hard disk drive suffering from a firmware fault remains in a busy state.
-A computer device will only recognise a hard disk drive when it is in a ready state.
+A computer device will only recognize a hard disk drive when it is in a ready state.
 Recovering data from hard a drive with a firmware failure can be achieved with the necessary remedial equipment, tools and knowledge.

 Hard Disk Drive Stiction